" encryption Archives - LuxSci

 Posts Tagged ‘encryption’

-If you are building a new environment that must comply with HIPAA, you may be surprised to find that the infrastructure requirements for HIPAA compliance do not require the use of any specific technology.
-This provides a lot of flexibility for developers and architects but can also introduce risk if you are unfamiliar with the requirements.
-This article outlines a few considerations to keep in mind as you build a HIPAA-compliant infrastructure or application.
+If you are building a new environment that must comply with HIPAA, you may be surprised to find that the HIPAA compliant infrastructure requirements do not require the use of any specific technology.
+This provides a lot of flexibility for developers and architects but can also introduce risk if you are unfamiliar with the compliance requirements.
+This article outlines a few considerations to keep in mind as you build a HIPAA compliant infrastructure or application.

 infrastructure hipaa requirements